MELT: A Behavioral Trace Dataset for High-Risk Memecoin Launch Detection: Dataset Construction

-For each token mint, we collect on-chain transactions involving the memecoin.
-Pre-migration transactions are those occurring from the creation time up to the migration time, while post-migration transactions are those occurring from the migration time to one hour afterwards.
-The transactions are collected using the Google BigQuery public dataset for Solana\footnote{\url{https://console.cloud.google.com/marketplace/product/solana-public/crypto-solana-mainnet}}.
+For each memecoin mint, we collect on-chain transactions involving the memecoin.
+Pre-migration transactions span from creation to migration, and post-migration transactions cover the first hour after migration.
+Pre-migration data is used for feature engineering, while post-migration data is reserved for risk annotation.

-\textbf{Transaction Parsing:} Raw transactions are heterogeneous and unstructured at the function level, with different purposes such as token creation, buying or selling tokens through programs, or token transfers between user accounts.
-Even token purchases can be executed through different ways, including bonding-curve programs, DEX AMM programs, or aggregators that route across multiple liquidity sources.